 Winter holiday traditions of Russia and the former Soviet Union. [[GloriousMotherRussia In Soviet Russia]], it was [[ChroniclesOfNarnia always winter but never Christmas]], and the Soviets [[NayTheist liked it that way]].

 Before the October Revolution, Russia was not much different from other countries regarding Christmas traditions.
-The only important bit of local color was the day of Christmas: the Russian Orthodox Church still observes the Julian Calendar, so their Christmas falls on January 7 for Gregorians.
+The only important bit of local color was the day of Christmas: the [[UsefulNotes/OrthodoxChristianity Russian Orthodox Church]] still observes the Julian Calendar, so their Christmas falls on January 7 for Gregorians.
 The rest was mostly the same: Christmas trees with garlands and decorations, the old grandfatherly gift-giver who was identified as St.Nicholas (Santa Claus).
 The New Year was a separate secular holiday estabilished by Peter the Great, and it was not yet intertwined with Christmas.

 However, everything changed with the Revolution.
 At first, the Bolsheviks tried to suppress the winter holiday traditions entirely.
 Christmas was banned as part of general antireligious propaganda as a "bourgeois clerical tradition", and for the New Year the Bolsheviks simply didn't care.
-Things changed in 1935, when the Soviet authorities decided to strip the Cristmas imagery from everything religious and reattach it to the New Year.
+Things changed in 1935, when the Soviet authorities decided to strip the Christmas imagery from everything religious and reattach it to the New Year.
 Thus the current tradition was born.

-Instead of Santa, a new SuspiciouslySimilarSubstitute was created, named Ded Moroz (Father Frost).
+Instead of Santa, a new SuspiciouslySimilarSubstitute was created, named Ded Moroz (Grandfather Frost).
 He was loosely based on an old Slavic nature spirit Morozko (or Jack Frost), who didn't have any association with holidays and was "responsible" for cold and frost; the new Ded Moroz, however, was explicitly a Santa-like figure.
-A sidekick was also invented for Ded Moroz, his supposed grand-daughter named Snegurochka (Snow Maiden); likewise, she was loosely based on RussianMythologyAndTales but previously didn't have any connection with either Christmas or New Year.
+A sidekick was also invented for Ded Moroz, his supposed grand-daughter named Snegurochka (Snow Maiden); likewise, she was loosely based on Myth/RussianMythologyAndTales but previously didn't have any connection with either Christmas or New Year.

 After TheGreatPoliticsMessUp, the little Christmas mess-up happened.
 Everyone was used to the Soviet New Year, and no one really knew what Christmas is supposed to be like.
 So it became a mostly quiet holiday for the religious, and every festive tradition remained attached to the New Year.